aws-samples/multiple-entry-points-with-dependency-injection/README.md

-## Multiple Entry Points with Java Dependency Injection Frameworks

-At a high level, this repo is a proof of concept demonstrating how to invoke multiple entry points using popular dependency injection frameworks such as Spring, Micronaut, and Guice with Java Spark.
+This repo is a proof of concept demonstrating how to invoke multiple entry points using popular dependency injection frameworks such as Spring, Micronaut, and Guice with Java Spark.
+Follow the steps below to complete the demonstrations.

-More specifically, each of the examples below demonstrates how you can invoke a bean's logic, which says `hello`, directly or through a RESTful API by setting the environment variable, `alternativeEntryPoint`.

 ### Build the jar
 1. `cd` to the project's root directory.